-- Complete online school registration between December 1st and March 1st.
+- Complete online school registration between November 8th and December 17th.

 If you’ve read the Letter to Schools and other documents to the right but still have questions, please contact Entries.